iundarigun/book-summary/staff-engineer/chapter01.md

 Many technology companies describe themselves as pursuing meritocracy.
 While these gauges are believed to evaluate ideas objectively, their sheer informality becomes a broad vector of bias and often conflate confidence with competence.

-A Staff-plus title allows you to reinvest the energy you’ve previously spent on proving yourself
+A Staff-plus title allows you to reinvest the energy you've previously spent on proving yourself

 ### Being in the room

-In more senior roles, you’re often in the right place to provide input when it’s relatively cheap to incorporate, where otherwise your feedback might not be incorporated.
+In more senior roles, you're often in the right place to provide input when it's relatively cheap to incorporate, where otherwise your feedback might not be incorporated.

 ### Compensation